Logo Virtual AI Twin Management

 #2.
 Our Machine Learning (ML) and Big Data:

-It is critical that our audience, partners, investors, AI and IT professionals and everyone involved in data and analysis
+It is critical that our audience (partners, investors, AI and IT professionals and everyone involved in data and analysis) need to understand

-need to understand our ML approaches of how are we handling Big Data and all the analysis' types or shapes.
+How are we handling Big Data and all the analysis' types or shapes?

 Google's Answer is: